-The two key things that need to be done before a soft launch are planning and setting goals, and of course ensuring that your build is ready to go to market.
-Without these, you are unable to meet the key objectives of a technical & gameplay test and a monetization test, and future marketing for your mobile game may be a waste of time and money.
+The two key things that need to be done before a soft launch are planning and setting goals and ensuring that your build is ready to go to market.
+Without these, you are unable to meet the key objectives of a technical and gameplay test and a monetization test and the future marketing for your mobile game may be a waste of time and money.
 Getting your game out in the market earlier on via soft launch means that you can make required adjustments sooner.

 Many developers have a traditional launch playbook for their mobile game advertising strategy, which is their go-to for covering extensive internal testing as well as external testing with each new game release.
 These include points such as: